DmitroPodolsky/Django_projects/README.md

 # Django_projects
 Hi all, there my projects on Django as beginer, from single projects to complex one

-the project 'second' don't use html files, he use only dynamic urls with information in dict, it's train project there my urls with conveirs,check that
+the project 'second' don't use html files and database, he use only dynamic urls with information in dict, it's train project there my urls with conveirs,check that

 horosda/<heydude-/ - that's own conveir, he takes float numbers us url